 What is a Timing Pulley?

 A timing pulley is a cogged or cross-tooth pulley with the belt tooth matching the pulley tooth, much like a chain and sprocket.
 U.S. Rubber developed the first timing pulleys or synchronous pulleys and belts in the 1940s.
 As the name synchronous implies, timing pulleys were first used to keep two shafts in synchronous.
+Timing pulleys are designed to fit specific shaft sizes and types, ensuring precise alignment and secure operation.
 It is in the last 60 years that the timing pulley and belt are considered a positive drive alternative to chain and a replacement for friction drives, such as V-belts.

 We at Torque Transmission continue to improve upon this tradition with our time-tested, precise, and reliable timing pulley solutions.